-As in all operations areas, the increase in population caused large increases in the activities of the culinary section.
-The total number of meals served during the 18 month period was 1,767,896 and, of course, the resulting costs increased dramatically.
-Some new equipment was put into service which improved our ability to handle the increased work load.
-Stability of the culinary employee staff counselor contacts, more consistent and detailed reports, and improved decision making by the professional counseling staff.
-The two therapeutic communities (pre-release program and group treatment program) continue to operate at peak capacity, 75 inmates and 53 inmates respectively, and to serve a large number of inmates with needed direct counseling service.
+Treatment services have continued to operate smoothly over the past 18 months, Increased emphasis has been placed upon direct service to the inmate population, more formalized planning and evaluation with inmates, and improved reporting.
+This has resulted in increased inmate/ counselor contacts, more consistent and detailed reports, and improved decision making by the professional counseling staff.
+The two therapeutic communities (pre-release program and group treatment program) continue to operate at peak capacity, 75 inmates and 53 inmates respectively, and to serve a large number of inmates with needed direct counseling reassessment and improvement of existing treatment programming.

-Future planning in the treatment services area includes upgrading of professional skills, increased direct service to the inmate population through more efficient use of time, and continued reassessment and improvement of existing treatment programming.
+Future planning in the treatment services area includes upgrading of professional skills, increased direct service to the inmate population through more efficient use of time, and continued